SystemsApproach/security/principles.rst

-example of an unintentional DoS attack: as the worm spread to more and more computers, and reinfected computers on which it was already present, the resources consumed by the worm rendered those computers unable.
+example of an unintentional DoS attack: as the worm spread to more and more computers, and reinfected computers on which it was already present, the resources consumed by the worm rendered those computers unusable.
 Networks provide a means by which data can be amplified by replication, allowing large volumes of traffic to be sent to the target of a DoS attack; thus it has become necessary to develop means to mitigate such attacks.